jtirila/CarND-MPC-Project/README.md

 ## The result

-To see how the code performs, you can run the code, or alternatively just sit back and watch one lap of driving in the Udacity simulator:
+To see how the code performs, you can run the code, or alternatively just sit back and watch one lap of driving in the Udacity simulator (click the image to view):

 [![D Control](https://img.youtube.com/vi/yuPbixOfkO4/0.jpg)](https://www.youtube.com/watch?v=yuPbixOfkO4)